 5. No battery percentage in the Status bar

 This might come as a surprise for some users who skipped on a few Android versions before upgrading.
-Most OEMs don’t provide battery percentage in the status bar by default.
+Most OEMs don’t provide battery percentages in the status bar by default.
 What you need to do is navigate to Settings and enable it yourself.
 It’s rather simple and shouldn’t take too much time.
 And, of course, it applies to all Moto G9 phones, including the Moto G9, Moto G9 Power, Moto G9 Play, and, last but not least, Moto G9 Plus.

 Here’s how to add battery percentage to the status bar on your device: